 With two National Basketball Association MVP titles and two league championship rings to match, Stephen Curry has become an international star on and off the court since his rookie year with the Golden State Warriors in 2009.
-Even amid his fame — not to mention that of his celebrity-chef wife, Ayesha Curry, and their daughters Riley, 5 and Ryan, 2 — Curry stays grounded in the values he grew up with, and turns to healthy coping strategies to manage the inevitable stresses of modern life.
+Even amid his fame — not to mention that of his celebrity-chef wife, Ayesha Curry, and their daughters Riley, 5 and Ryan, 2 — Curry stays grounded through wins and losses, using the values he was taught as a kid to manage the inevitable stresses of modern life.

-Kaiser Permanente caught up with Curry ahead of the third annual Total Health Forum to talk about total health — mind, body and spirit — raising healthy kids, and the importance of resilience in weathering life’s ups and downs.
+Kaiser Permanente recently caught up with Curry to talk about total health — mind, body and spirit — raising healthy kids, and the importance of resilience in weathering life’s ups and downs.